ShikhSh/Learnings/DL-basics.md

   1. Multi-headed self attn
   2. Cross Attention between encoder and decoder
   3. Masked Self attn in decoder
+    - Masked attn in decoder preserved the auto-regressive nature while letting it train fast and in parallel, instead of waiting for sequential output
   4. Positional embeddings
   5. Layer Norm
     - Normalizes mean and variance of the O/P of embeddings